 And an up-close of the shell mirror clip:

-When I was getting lumber for our rustic shelves, I grabbed a board for this project too!
+When I was getting lumber at a hardware store for our rustic shelves, I grabbed a board for this project too!
 In that same post, I share how I stained the wood.
 If you are interested in learning in how to stain wood click here.